readthedocs/readthedocs.org/docs/user/guides/reproducible-builds.rst

 * top-level dependencies (Sphinx, Sphinx extensions)
 * transitive dependencies (Pytz, Jinja2)

-This will ensure your builds don't fail because of a random tool or dependency update.
+This will protect your builds from failures because of a random tool or dependency update.

-You do still need to ensure you're upgrading your dependencies from time to time, but you can do it on your own schedule.
+You do still need to upgrade your dependencies from time to time, but you should do that on your own schedule.

 .. seealso::